“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

 AdEspresso analyzed these Facebook ad examples for real estate in this article.
 So, if you like, you can head over and read more.

-To recap, your targeting and ad placements are slightly more important than your Facebook ad creatives and copy.
+Remember that your targeting and ad placements are slightly more important than your Facebook ad creatives and copy.

-I hope this guide will help you to improve your chances of running a winning Facebook campaign for real estate.
+I hope this guide will help you improve your chances of running a winning Facebook campaign for real estate.

 Let me know if there is another Facebook ad topic you would like me to cover in the future.

-And if you liked this guide feel free to share it.
+And if you liked this guide, feel free to share it.